Our Therapists

 Kaleigh has experience working with anxiety, depression, mood disorders, trauma, adjustment and behavioral disorders.
 She has experience working with children, teenagers, and adults from ages 21-72.
 Kaleigh Trowbridge is a licensed clinical counselor, who earned her degree in Clinical Mental Health and Counseling from Cleveland State University, and a Bachelors in Education with a minor in Psychology from Grove City College.

-Kaleigh sees clients at the Lakewood location and Virtual.
+Kaleigh sees clients Virtual at this time.
 Please feel free to reach out via Mindfulness Counseling, 440-299-7989, or kaleighlpc2021@gmail.com.

 Hadassa Rosenberg